kohjiaxuan/Wikipedia-Article-Scraper/README.md

 2. A graph plot of the most common words in the Wikipedia article <br>
 3. A graph plot on the most frequent Years mentioned in the article, to understand the Years of interest of the article <br>
 4. A summary on the total number of words and total number of unique words after implementing the stoplist of common words. <br>
-5. Analytics functions available in wikiscrape object are commonwords, commonwordspct, plotwords, plotyear, totalwords, summary, gettext. <br>
+5. Analytics functions available in wikiscrape object are commonwords, commonwordspct, plotwords, plotyear, totalwords, summary, gettext.
+<br><br>
+Refer to images in the repository for examples.
+The earliest image 'bar.png' made 4 months ago was the initial design for the bar chart for word frequency.
+<br><br>

 #### Libraries used: requests, bs4, collections, matplotlib, re, os, nltk